influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/administration/windows_service.md

 Telegraf natively supports running as a Windows service.
 Outlined below are the general steps to set it up.

-1. Obtain the telegraf distribution for Windows.
+1. Obtain the Telegraf distribution for Windows.
 2. Create the directory `C:\Program Files\Telegraf` (if you install in a different location, specify the `-config` parameter with the desired location)
 3. Place the `telegraf.exe` and the `telegraf.conf` files into `C:\Program Files\Telegraf`.
 4. To install the service into the Windows Service Manager, run the following in PowerShell as an administrator.
 If necessary, you can wrap any spaces in the file directories in double quotes `"<file directory>"`: